 This exceptional Dan Cong is called Huang Zhi Xiang.
-It translates orange blossom fragrance and describes the character of the tea.
-Huang Zhi Xiang Dan Cong is characterized by its particularly fruity aroma which is underlaid with a subtle fragrance of orange blossom.
+It translates literally as gardenia fragrance and describes the character of the tea.
+Huang Zhi Xiang Dan Cong is characterized by its particularly fruity aroma and a subtle fragrance of flowers.
 This type of oolong is also called Phoenix Dan Cong and can be infused several times.
 The light oxidation and gentle roasting gives this Dan Cong a very flowery but also fruity note.

-Dan Cong Oolong is grown on the slopes of the Pheonix mountains around the city Fenghuang together with other crops and is partly wild.
-Through this high biodiversity are pest naturaly controlled and the use of pesticides is unnecessary.
+Dan Cong Oolong is grown on the slopes of the Phoenix Mountains around the city Fenghuang together with other crops and is partly wild.
+Through this high biodiversity are pest naturally controlled and the use of pesticides is unnecessary.
 The Phoenix Mountain range extends between a height of 300 and up to 1500m.
 The climate with an average temperature of 22°C is considered mild.

 Harvest: Spring 2020

 Preparation: In this blog post you will find a description of how to brew Oolong tea in an optimal way.

 Tip: The aroma in the mouth unfolds best when the tea is not drunk too hot.
 Wait instead until the tea has cooled down a little in the cup.

 This tea is especially suitable for preparation in the Gaiwan or in a small Yixing pot in Chaozhou Gongfu style.
 Brewing times should not be too long, as Dan Congs naturally contain more bitter substances.
 If you dose the amount of leaves well, you can still steep it directly in a pot or cup and just let the leaves sink to the bottom and add some hot water if necessary.

 Only logged in customers who have purchased this product may leave a review.